hrichharms/NotATriggerBot/README.md

 # NotATriggerBot

 Have you ever wanted to have your mouse click with an inhuman reaction time as soon a pixel with a given offset from the center of your screen changes color?
 NotATriggerBot is for you~

-TODO: Translate to C, C++, Rust, or Go for faster clicking.